Economy Action Team

 The right for workers to organize remains at the heart of employee rights in this country.
 Labor law reform, collective bargaining, pension protection, protecting overtime, fair wages, equal protection under the law, social security, worker’s compensation are critical issues.
 Also, the raise the wage initiative, health care, minimum sick leave, just cause employment and family and medical leave.
 These are all part of the goals of the labor movement and our subgroup.

-Get somebody from the APA group on this national CO-OP call on steady basis to stay informed.
-We need to expand our sub group.
+- Get somebody from the APA group on this national CO-OP call on a steady basis to stay informed.
+We need to expand our subgroup.

 The United States has only one public bank, but more communities are considering public banking and ways to keep money in the local economy.